-Legislation enacted in June 2010 provided the State and local employers with the option to offer a temporary Retirement Incentive Program (ERI) for certain ERS members.
+Legislation enacted in June 2010 provided the State and local employers with the option to offer a temporary Retirement Incentive Program for certain ERS members for periods ending no later than December 31, 2010.
 This program did not apply to PFRS members.
 The Program had two distinct parts:

-- > Part A was a targeted incentive.
+- 1. Part A was a targeted incentive.
 Employers identified eligible titles.
 Part A provided one additional month of service credit for each year of credited service an eligible member had at retirement.
-The maximum additional incentive service credit was three years. - > Part B was not targeted.
+The maximum additional incentive service credit was three years. - 2.
+Part B was not targeted.
 It was open to all eligible Tier 2, 3 and 4 members unless an employer deemed a member's position critical to the maintenance of public health and safety.
 Part B allowed members who were at least age 55 and had 25 years or more of service credit to retire without a benefit reduction.